2022 Call of Duty League season: Format

 For the 2022 season, teams will play at four Majors on a hybrid online/LAN model.
 Each Major will take place over the course of 4 weeks, with each team playing online qualifying matches during the first three weeks against five random teams.
 After these three weeks the standings will be used to seed the teams for the major, with the bottom 4 teams starting in the Elimination Bracket.

-In the middle of the season professional and amateur players will play against each other in a Pro-am tournament, and a Call of Duty: Warzone tournament featuring Call of Duty League pro players, streamers and other influencers will be organized as well.
+In the middle of the season professional and amateur players will play against each other in a Pro-am tournament, and a Call of Duty: Warzone tournament featuring Call of Duty League pro players, streamers, and other influencers will be organized as well.

 Schedule

-To start the season, all twelve teams played against each other on January 21 through January 23, 2022 at the Esports Stadium Arlington in Arlington, Texas.
+To start the season, all twelve teams played against each other on January 21 through January 23, 2022, at the Esports Stadium Arlington in Arlington, Texas.
 Two weeks later, on February 4 through February 6, the 2022 season officially started with the first matches being played online.
 The online qualifiers for Major I ended on February 20, with the Major being hosted by OpTic Texas on March 3 through March 6.
-Major II online qualifiers will take place from March 11 through March 27, with the Major taking place on March 31 through April 3, with it being hosted by Minnesota ROKKR.
+Major II online qualifiers took place from March 11 through March 27, with the Major taking place from March 31 through April 3, hosted by Minnesota ROKKR.

-Before the start of Major III the midseason events will place with an online all-star weekend on April 9 and April 10.
-Two weeks later on April 24 the CDL Warzone Pacific tournament will take place which will see four players from all twelve teams fighting until the last man standing.
-On May 5 through May 8 the Pro-Am Classic will take place, which will see the twelve CDL teams being joined by the four best Challengers teams in a tournament with the winning team taking home $100,000.
+Before the start of Major III, the midseason events will place with an online all-star weekend on April 9 and April 10.
+Two weeks later on April 24, the CDL Warzone Pacific tournament took place which saw four players from all twelve teams fighting until the last man standing.
+From May 5 through May 8, the Pro-Am Classic took place, which saw the twelve CDL teams being joined by the four best Challengers teams in a tournament with the winning team taking home $100,000.

-One the midseason events have concluded Major III will be hosted by Toronto Ultra from June 2 through June 5, with the online qualifiers taking place May 13 through May 29.
-The final Major of the season will be hosted by New York Subliners, the online qualifiers are scheduled to take place on July 1 through July 17 with the Major itself taking place on July 21 through July 24.
+After the midseason events concluded, Major III was hosted by Toronto Ultra from June 2 through June 5, with the online qualifiers taking place from May 13 through May 29.
+The final Major of the season was hosted by New York Subliners, with the online qualifiers taking place from July 1 through July 17 and the Major itself taking place on July 21 through July 24.

-The season will conclude with the 2022 Call of Duty League Playoffs and Championship, with dates yet to be announced.
+The season concluded with the 2022 Call of Duty Championship, from August 4 through August 7, at the Galen Center in Los Angeles, California.